knc1/KOA2_Jailbreak/README.md

 Install a *Factory Use Only* firmware build
 ===========================================

-If the *JailBroken* document showed up on your Kindle when you did current firmware check above, you may skip to installing the Jailbreak Survival Code.
+If the *JailBroken* document showed up on your Kindle when you did current firmware check above, you may skip directly to [Jailbreak Survival Code](#install-the-jailbreak-survival-code)

 Replacing your *Customer Use* firmware build with a *Factory Use Only* firmware.
 --------------------------------------------------------------------------------